-The name "Greenshoe" arises from the Green Shoe Manufacturing Company (now called Stride Rite).
-It was the first company to use the Greenshoe in an IPO.
-The legal name is "overallotment option" from the fact that in addition to the shares intended to be offered, additional shares are set aside for the underwriters.
+The name "Greenshoe" arises from the Green Shoe Manufacturing Company (now called Stride Rite), and it was the first company to use Greenshoe in an IPO.
+The legal name is "overallotment option" because additional shares are set aside for the underwriters in addition to the shares intended to be offered.
 This type of option is the only SEC-sanctioned method for an underwriter to legally stabilize a new issue stock after the offering price has been determined.

 This is how a greenshoe option works: